gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 # Error Handling {#error_handling}

-There are addition reasons for the Association to misbehave, this specification introduces a new set of causes that are to be used when SCTP Host detects a faulty condition.
+This specification introduces a new set of causes that are to be used when SCTP Host detects a faulty condition.
 The special case is when the error is detected by the Encryption Engine that may provide additional information.